yokoyamatoyou/kyotoyama/PROGRESS.md

 - Implemented patient info masking utility with corresponding unit test.
 - Integrated patient info masking into GPT report generation and updated tests.
 - Added SQLite-based comment feature with new Streamlit page and tests.
+- Added GPT-based OCR feature with caching and tests.